milvus-io/pymilvus/doc/source/res/query.md

-The three occurrence types allow the follow rules:
+The three types abide by the follow rules:

   * vector query cannot belong must and must_not.
 The follow clauses are not permitted: